ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

 ## TODO

-- do this with Ansible vault,
+- do this with Ansible Vault or https://secrethub.io/,
 - If enough time maybe do GH Actions

 ## 04-01 - Remove secrets in code